PoignardAzur/poignardazur.github.io/_posts/2022-12-09-druid-ecosystem.md

 Druid uses Piet and Kurbo internally for rendering.

 **Status:** In limbo.
-Druid's maintainers have been unstatisfied with the crate's API and main abstractions for years, and progress has slowed as a result.
+Druid's maintainers have been unsatisfied with the crate's API and main abstractions for years, and progress has slowed as a result.
 The current plan is to put out a final release before the end of the year, with bugfixes and documentation fixes, and then leave the project in maintenance mode.

 Druid will eventually be superseded by Xilem and/or Masonry.